AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

         self.children = dict()
 ```

-Pretty simple, right?
 Again, note that there's one additional piece of data we'll need to add here later, but you don't have to worry about it right now.

 Next, the prefix tree itself consists of one or more of these `TrieNodes`, so I'll add another class named `PrefixTree`: